 James T. Plousis, Chairman

-Plousis is a graduate of Slippery Rock University and of the Rutgers University Public Manager Program.
+Plousis serves on the Advisory Board of the Lloyd D. Levenson Institute of Gaming, Hospitality and Tourism at Stockton University.
+He is an active volunteer for several organizations, including Hand to Hand for Haiti.
+He is a graduate of Slippery Rock University and Rutgers University’s Public Manager Program.
 He lives in Ocean City and has two adult children.